dronir/HSLdepartures/README.md

 asks the HSL API for the next five departures from those stops, and outputs a bare-boned HTML page with the departures organized in a table.

-## Setup
+## Install

-Easiest would be with [Pipenv](https://pipenv.pypa.io/en/latest/).
+You need Python 3.6+ with [requests](https://docs.python-requests.org/en/master/).

+To run it "properly", use [Pipenv](https://pipenv.pypa.io/en/latest/).
-Run `pipenv install` to install the dependencies from the `Pipfile` and create a virtual environment for running the code.
+Run `pipenv install` to create a new virtualenv and install the dependencies from the `Pipfile`.

-But right now the only dependency is [requests](https://docs.python-requests.org/en/master/) so you can just install that any other way and run the code.

-Requires Python 3.6 or higher, I think.
-Only tested on 3.9 right now.

 ## Example